carpentries/instructor-training/_episodes/21-management.md

 #### Feedback
  Using sticky cards as "minute cards" and creating time for Carpentries surveys are two essential components of a Carpentries workshop.
  Save your best feedback to look at on a tough day!

-### Co-Teaching Models

-*Co-teaching* describes any situation in which two teachers work together in the same classroom.
-There are [many ways][worldcat-interactions] to do this; we use the following methods most frequently:

-- **Team teaching:** Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.

-- **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help learners.

-"Teach and assist" is most common, in part because people are accustomed to teaching alone!
-However, "Team teaching" can be a fun way to lead together as well.
-Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
-This may also be worth considering for self-organised workshops if a co-Instructor has not yet been certified.

 ## Sticky Situations 1: Learners at Many Levels